Affirmative Action Discriminates Against White Men? Give Me a Break!

 privilege is in contrast to the thousands of middle class men of color who get stopped driving

-"fancy" cars through "white" neighborhoods, traffic stops so gratuitious and frequent that they
+"fancy" cars through "white" neighborhoods, traffic stops so arbitrary and capricious that they

 have acquired their own acronym: DWB - Driving While Black.